Written by IEEE | May 7, 2018 | Updated: April 22, 2019

 Adam: Great potential – they’re just getting started.
 Because they can get right to where the action is, drones can be used to fly instruments that would not fit or work on satellites.
 An example is acoustic sensors used to identify pests and animals, data that’s not possible to gather from satellites.
 A drone can also pick up a soil or plant sample that a satellite cannot.

 To learn more about the IoT’s role in agriculture, check out our latest hot topic.
-There’s also an IEEE Internet of Things society that regularly discusses similar topics.
+There’s also an IEEE Internet of Things Initiative that regularly discusses similar topics.
 They’re hosting a Vertical and Topical Summit on Agriculture this week in Tuscany, Italy, which will cover the whole agricultural life cycle – from growth, to processing, to distribution, retailing and consumption of food products – featuring experts and leaders from all over the world.